An active lifestyle and exercise routine, along with eating healthy foods, is the best way to lose weight.

 The Weight-loss Formula

-Calories used in exercise > calories eaten = weight loss.
+Calories used in exercise and daily living > calories eaten = weight loss.

-Another way to look at this is that a woman ages 30 to 50 years old who does not exercise needs about 1,800 calories a day to maintain her normal weight.
-A man ages 30 to 50 years old who does not exercise needs about 2,200 calories to maintain his normal weight.
+Another way to look at this is that a woman aged 30 to 50 years old who does not exercise needs about 1,800 calories a day to maintain her normal weight.
+A man aged 30 to 50 years old who does not exercise needs about 2,200 calories to maintain his normal weight.

 For every hour of exercise they do, they would burn: